rahma321/heavy-weather-sailing/content/post/cape-horn/index.md

 ---
 title: Rounding Cape Horn, 1996
-subtitle: Welcome 👋 This was super exciting adn inspiring so I'm showing it here.
+subtitle: Welcome 👋 This was super exciting and inspiring so I'm showing it here.

 # Summary for listings and search engines
 summary: